When to Use One Domain

 Using one domain means keeping all your content under a single website (e.g., walstartechnologies.com).
 This is a great choice if:

-- You want to build strong SEO authority– Making website more trustworthy, popular and more people can find your site.
+Making website more trustworthy, popular and more people can find your site.

-- Your brand is unified– If your business offers similar products or services, one domain keeps it simple.
+If your business offers similar products or services, one domain keeps it simple.

-- You want easy maintenance– managing one website saves time and effort.
+managing one website saves time and effort.

-- You want to avoid competition with yourself– Having multiple sites might make them compete for rankings.
+Having multiple sites might make them compete for rankings.

 Best for: Single businesses, broad audiences and companies with a unified brand.